yh1198015532/inet/tutorials/fingerprint/doc/renaming.rst

 The renaming of NED parameters can also cause regression; the parameter might be used by submodules;
 a parameter setting in a derivative module might not have the effect it had before; forgetting to update ini keys can also cause problems.

+The renaming of NED parameters can also cause regression:

+- The parameter might be used by submodules
+- A parameter setting in a derivative module might not have the effect it had before
+- Forgetting to update ini keys can also cause problems

 ..
 TODO renaming parameters

 ..
 TODO false positive